sara-imad06/WRO2025-FE-CanaaniBots/schemes/README.md

 # Hardware documentation
 The robot consists of a wide variety of sensors, motors, and two processing units: a Raspberry Pi 5 and an Arduino Mega.
-The base is built on a 4WD RC Smart Car Robot Chassis with an MG996R metal servo and bearing kit, which has been heavily modified to suit our project's requirements.
+The base is built on a 4WD RC Smart Car Robot Chassis with ann MG996R metal servo and bearing kit, which has been heavily modified to suit our project's requirements.
 These modifications include custom 3D-printed parts, such as a dedicated camera mount and custom spacers, as well as the replacement of several original components to improve stability, wiring, and sensor integration.
 All engineering modifications are thoroughly documented and clearly illustrated in the guide provided below.